6998/LF1/README.md

 # LF1 - Generate combinations
-input -> saved to s3 -> saved to DB -> push to queue
+input -> Docker bundle -> saved to s3 -> saved to DB -> push to queue